Esri/arcgis-maps-sdk-toolkit-qt/calcite-qml/README.md

-# ESRI Calcite Style
+# Esri Calcite Style

 Esri’s design system ([Calcite](https://esri.github.io/calcite-web/)) enables you to create beautiful, easy to use, and consistent experiences across apps with minimal effort.

-This is a WIP module which contains a port of ESRI's Calcite Web Style that is QML compatible.
+This is a WIP module which contains a port of Esri's Calcite Web Style that is QML compatible.

 ## Light Mode